NaxyPython/Portfolio/Bayesian methods and hierarchical models/Dogs/README.md

 - **$\alpha$** represents the contribution to log-odds from the number of previous successes.
 - **$\beta$** represents the contribution to log-odds from the number of previous failures.

 Using the Metropolis-Hastings algorithm, you sample from the posterior distribution of \(\alpha\) and \(\beta\).
 You can then use these estimates for better-informed adjustments to your training protocols.
 For instance, if \(\alpha\) is strongly positive, you can place more emphasis on building on successes.
-If \(\beta\) is highly negative, it might indicate that dogs become discouraged after repeated failures, suggesting a need to modify the training approach.
+If $\beta$ is highly negative, it might indicate that dogs become discouraged after repeated failures, suggesting a need to modify the training approach.

 ## Overview
 This repository contains two R scripts that demonstrate a **Bayesian Logistic Regression** approach using **Metropolis-Hastings** sampling.
 The main objective is to analyze whether past successes and failures in a sequence of training trials affect future success probabilities.